Looking to understand whether your conversion rates are better on desktop or mobile? FullStory can help.

-For example, if I want to compare how my funnel performs on Mobile compared to performance on all device types, then I would click "Add to search" next to the numbers for "Mobile" in the Device Breakdown.
+For example, if I want to compare how my funnel performs on Desktop compared to performance on all device types, then I would click "Add to search" next to the numbers for "Desktop" in the Device Breakdown.

 - Save this new search as a segment that you can compare to the new Event Funnel for this segment to your previous Event Funnel.